uber-go/guide/style.md

 ### Prefer Specifying Container Capacity

-Specify container capacity where possible, as the compiler will allocate all required memory for that capacity up front rather than potentially allocating it in chunks as the container grows.
+Specify container capacity where possible in order to allocate memory for the container up front.
+This minimizes subsequent allocations (by copying and resizing of the container) as elements are added.

-#### Specifying Map Capacity
+#### Specifying Map Capacity Hints

 Where possible, provide capacity hints when initializing maps with `make()`.